Dominique Termansen: BC Lions

 Upon becoming a free agent, Termansen signed with his hometown BC Lions on February 13, 2018.
 He spent much of the 2018 season on the injured reserve and practice roster and played in only four regular season games and one playoff game that year.
 In 2019, he played in the Lions' first two regular season games, before being placed on the injured list, then the practice roster, and then released altogether on July 16, 2019.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On September 2, 2019, it was announced that Termansen had re-signed with the Montreal Alouettes.
+On September 2, 2019, it was announced that Termansen had re-signed with the Alouettes.
 He played in the Alouettes' last nine regular season games and the subsequent post-season game, recording six defensive tackles and one special teams tackle.
-Following the end of the season, Termansen signed a one-year contract extension with the Alouettes.
-He re-signed with the Alouettes on January 20, 2021.
+Following the end of the 2019 season, Termansen signed a one-year contract extension with the Alouettes.
+He re-signed with the Alouettes again on January 20, 2021.
+He was placed on the reserve/suspended list on September 11, 2021.